-From the above syntax, it is obvious that the ISNULL function takes two arguments; The expression, that can be a table column name of any type.
+From the above syntax, it is obvious that the ISNULL function takes two arguments;

-The other is replacement value.
+- The other is the replacement value.

 A simple example of ISNULL function